 The only place where a consumer can buy their real FICO credit score is from MyFico.
 If you’re you’re getting your score elsewhere it’s a fake.
 I can also look at your report and make up a score, but that doesn’t mean it has a basis in reality.

 You should always keep tabs on all 3 of your reports by using annualcreditreport.com, the only government sanctioned credit report site.
 If there are mistakes there be sure to dispute them!
 If there are hard pulls that shouldn’t be there or that should have fallen off your record by now dispute those as well.
 Unfortunately that site only shows your report, it does not give you a credit score.

 Checking your own credit report does not hurt your score.

 There are 3 credit bureaus, Experian, Equifax, and Transunion, so you will have a FICO score for all 3.
-Some banks, like Barclays and Discover, allow their cardholders to view one of those scores for free.
-You can view your FICO Transunion ’08 score if you have a Barclays card here.
+Some banks, like Barclaycard and Discover, allow their cardholders to view one of those scores for free.
+You can view your FICO Transunion ’08 score if you have a Barclaycard here.